7 (Real) Truths About Eating Disorder Recovery:

 I loved those thigh-hiding safety nets.
 I wore them everywhere.
-Throw on a pair of Sheepskin Boots and at any given point, heat or snow, I had about 10 fingers visible on my whole body.
+Throw on a pair of Sheepskin Boots and at any given point, heat or snow, I had only 10 fingers visible on my whole body.

 “Oh, you’re just chill- yo.
 You’re mad chill and you just don’t like dressing up.”